Varun-A-Menon-98/Target-Business-Case-Study/README.md

 # SQL-Data-Analytics-Projects

-The repository conatine slla the sql projects sone by me
+The repository contains all the sql projects sone by me